Interior proposes coveted deal to ex-client of agency head

 “The Interior Department needs to look out for the public interest, and not just serve the financial interests of their former lobbying clients,” said Rep. Jared Huffman, a Democrat from California.

-Responding to questions, Interior spokeswoman Carol Danko said the handling of the Westlands’ contract was delegated entirely to Interior staffers in California.
+Responding to questions, Interior spokeswoman Carol Danko said the handling of the Westlands’ contract was delegated entirely to California staffers of the Bureau of Reclamation, which is under the Department of Interior.
 The agency will make a final decision after the legally mandated public comment period, she said.

 Doug Obegi, a senior attorney at the Natural Resources Defense Council, said Interior “is trying to give Westlands a sweetheart deal.”